Available in Classic and VPC

 winlogbeat.yml

-- The configuration file must include the following collection server address (hosts).
+- The configuration files must include the following collection server addresses (hosts).

 hosts: ["collect.vcla.gov-ntruss.com:5043"]

-※ If the configuration file is empty or the above content does not exist, log collection may fail.
+※ If the configuration files are empty or the above content does not exist, log collection may fail.

 - Restart service.

-- When the settings are properly completed, restart the service with the following commands:
+- Once the files are properly configured, restart the service with the following commands:

 Start-Service winlogbeat